janpastorek/Bachelor-Thesis/README.md

 * DQN agent

-* For simple games like CHSH one, one can use another approach like optimalizing through genetic algortihm.
+* For simple games like CHSH one, one can use another approach - optimalizing gates through genetic algortihm.

 On top of those I built Genetic algorithm that is able to optimalize agents hyperparameters (and also choose the best reward function)